How AOL helps protect your account

 What do I do if I suspect unauthorized access to my AOL account?

-If you believe your AOL Username has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.
+If you believe your AOL account has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.

 Review Your Billing Details

 • If you think someone else has used your account, immediately verify if any of your billing plans have been changed without your consent.
 Also, run a virus scan to rid the computer of any viruses that may have downloaded.

 - Your billing info used for AOL is protected, even if someone gains unauthorized access to your account, you can be assured that your payment information is secure.
 The only way someone can gain access to your payment information is when you send it in an email.

 Run a Virus Scan